cssat/project-template/README.md

   * `cd ../../`
   * `vagrant up`
   	* The first time you type this command, it will need to download the virtual box we're using for the development environment, so don't be surprised if it takes a little while.
+    * The virtual box we are using is [Scotch Box](https://scotch.io/bar-talk/introducing-scotch-box-a-vagrant-lamp-stack-that-just-works), a basic LAMP stack that will work for any PHP/JavaScript work we need to do.

 3. If everything went smoothly, you should now be able to visit the home page for the starter project at http://192.168.33.10/.
 If you got error messages along the way, please consult the Node, VirtualBox or Vagrant documentation depending on what threw the error.